Analog Circuit-QED Simulator of Quantum Spin Dynamics Through the Extended Bose-Hubbard Model: Introduction

 The paper is structured as follows.
-In Sec.~\ref{sec:map}, we consider the mapping of the Heisenberg spin model onto a system with the BH-like Hamiltonian.
-In Sec.~\ref{sec:JJA_system}, we consider the design of the circuit QED device that capable of simulating the Heisenberg spin system.
-In Sec.~\ref{sec:correspondence}, we analyze the parameters of the circuit QED device.
-In Sec.~\ref{sec:numerics}, we validate our findings by performing numerical simulations.
-We summarize our results and conclude in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:map}, we derive the bosonic (EBH) Hamiltonian for the Heisenberg model using the DM transformation.
+In Sec.~\ref{sec:JJA_system}, we present the design of a circuit-QED device capable of simulating this EBH model.
+In Sec.~\ref{sec:correspondence}, we characterize the parameters of the proposed device.
+In Sec.~\ref{sec:numerics}, we validate the mapping by performing numerical simulations.
+Finally, we summarize and discuss our results in Sec.~\ref{sec:discussion}.